tadeucbm/Starbucks-Capstone/README.md

 ## How to Interact with the project

 The entire project is in the [notebook](https://github.com/tadeucbm/AnalysisStackoverflow/blob/main/notebook.ipynb).
-You just need to install the necessary libraries and run the notebook.
+You just need to install the necessary libraries in requirementx.txt and run the notebook.

 Furthermore, the results were described in [this post in the medium](https://medium.com/@tadeucbmad/starbucks-study-case-how-to-predict-whether-your-customers-will-use-your-offers-9d97f7fcd1b1).
 <br/>